Online Guide for Newcomers to Prince Edward Island - Canada

 In order to get your PEI Health Card you must fill in a Personal Health Card Application form.
 You only need to fill in one form for yourself and any family members living with you.
 [See Related Resources]

-In order to prove that you and your family members are legally entitled to be in Canada, you should include photocopies of one of the following with your application (for each person included in the application):
+In order to prove that you and your family members are legally entitled to be in Canada, you should include photocopies of at least one of the following with your application (for each person included in the application):

 You should not allow another person to use your PEI Health Card and you should not use someone else's card.